Alexander Archipelago wolf: Endangered Species Act petition – 2011

-Litigation
+Litigation in 2008

 Greenpeace and the Cascadia Wildlands Project pointed out in 2008 that data the Forest Service was using were known to be prone to cause overestimation of the carrying capacity for deer, the wolves' primary prey.
 Furthermore, the conversion factor, known as the "deer multiplier", used in the calculations was incorrectly applied, causing a 30% overestimation of carrying capacity and corresponding underestimation of impacts.
 The two organizations determined, in total, the carrying capacity for the Sitka deer in places throughout the Tongass had been generally been overestimated by the Forest Service in its timber planning, by as much as 120% (varying geographically due to the faulty data).

 In 2008, Greenpeace and the Cascadia Wildlands Project sued to stop the Forest Service from proceeding with four timber sales on the Tongass NF slated to extract around "30 million board-feet of Tongass timber", an amount close to the annual volume then being logged.
 The sales are on Prince of Wales, Kupreanof, Mitkof, and Revillagigedo Islands.
 The suit challenged the agency's method of calculating the impact of logging on habitat carrying capacity for deer.
 In a radio story, the plaintiff's spokesman explained that the data being used to represent habitat quality are actually uncorrelated to habitat quality, and that the deer multiplier mentioned above was misused according to the science under which it was derived.
 The story points to the Forest Service's underestimation of impacts not only to wolves but to subsistence deer hunters.

 In May 2010, US District Judge Ralph Beistline denied the plaintiff's motion for summary judgment, saying he "found no wrongdoing on the part of the Forest Service" and it was a "scientific disagreement".
-The plaintiffs have appealed the decision to the 9th US Circuit Court of Appeals (case 10-35567).
+The plaintiffs appealed the decision to the 9th US Circuit Court of Appeals (case 10-35567).
 A three-judge panel (Arthur Alarcón, Susan Graber, and Jay Bybee) heard oral arguments in the appeal on May 3, 2011 The panel ruled in favor of the plaintiffs on August 2, 2011, reversing in part, vacating in part and remanding the district court's decision.
 The ruling says, in part: